 The wiring configuration of the NET MGMT port is set automatically with automatic MDIX detection.
 You may not disable automatic MDIX detection.
-For automatic MDIX detection to work successfully, the port must be connected to a network device that also supports the feature.
-If the NET MGMT port is connected to a network device that does not support automatic MDIX detection, it defaults to MDIX.
-This may require the use of a crossover cable.
+For automatic MDIX detection to work successfully, the network device you connect to the port must also support the feature.
+If it does not, the NET MGMT port defaults to MDIX.
+This may entail the use of a crossover cable.
 Here are the guidelines to choosing straight-through or crossover cabling for the port: